Aggregates are one of the most misunderstood concepts in domain-driven design.

 Notice that I split the original Member model into three?

-The Team and the Project have their own dedicated “version” or “view” of the Member that only has the exact data it needs to make decisions about business rules and behaviours.
+The Team and the Project have their own dedicated “version” or “view” of the Member that only has the exact data it needs to make decisions about business rules and behaviours within it’s “bubble”.

-For example, the Member’s role is not needed by the team aggregate.
+For example, the Member’s role is not needed by the team bubble.
 Why keep it there when it doesn’t belong?

 Instead, we have split our model into two “branches”.
-Two aggregates, in this case.
+Two bubbles/aggregates, in this case.

 To support being able to assign the same Member to multiple teams, we then have to create a dedicated authoritative model of a Team Member and link the other aggregate’s Member entity as a foreign key-like reference (again, we aren’t talking about databases).